visfitness/reorderable/README.md

 ![An animated recording of the Vis app, where the user selects the "Reorder Blocks" option and then proceeds to drag blocks from the planned workout around, rearranging their order.](/Documentation/visdemo.gif)

-This currently only contains a `ReorderableVStack` that takes in a collection of identifiable data and a `ViewBuilder` (similar to this [SwiftUI `List` initializer](https://developer.apple.com/documentation/swiftui/list/init%28_:rowcontent:%29-7vpgz)).
-More containers are going to come as needed, but feel free to submit an issue or a PR if there is something you'd like to see.
+This currently contains a `ReorderableVStack` and a `ReorderableHStack` that take in a collection of identifiable data and a `ViewBuilder` (similar to this [SwiftUI `List` initializer](https://developer.apple.com/documentation/swiftui/list/init%28_:rowcontent:%29-7vpgz)).
+However, because these take in a collection rather than a `Binding` to a collection, there are some key differences, namely:

+- The need for the `onMove` parameter.
+- Can't directly mutate the parameter of the `ViewBuilder`.

+The second point makes it kind of tedious (but not impossible, see nested sample) to nest the two containers.
+A version that takes in bindings will come eventually.

 ## Features

 - Specify your own drag handle with the `.dragHandle()` modifier
-- Disable/Enable dragging via the `.dragDisabled(_ dragDisabled: Bool)` modifier, which plays nicely with animations (as opposed to adding/removing a `.onDrag()` modifier)!
+- Disable/Enable dragging via the `.dragDisabled(_ dragDisabled: Bool)` modifier, which plays nicely with animations (as opposed to adding/removing a `.onDrag()` modifier)
 - Easily customize your drag state via a `isDragged` parameter passed to your `content` `ViewBuilder`.

 ## Installation